PPE Frequently Asked Questions

 A) Some companies make the mistake of thinking that they can pass on the expenses of personal protection equipment to the employees.
 This is an especially common practice for equipment that has to be used by one individual every day since it is typically purchased just for them.

 The fact is, however, that according to OSHA, employers must pay for most types of PPE.
 There are some limited exceptions to this, but the general rule is that employers need to foot the bill for this type of equipment.
-You can read more about this requirements, including the specific exceptions, in the OSHA release on this subject, HERE.

 Q) Should an Employer Require PPE to be used even if it is not required by OSHA?